 When are the Old Testament saints resurrected?

-There are four major resurrections described in the Bible.
-For a study about all four resurrections, you are encouraged to read, “Are the Old Testament saints resurrected at the rapture?”
-This Q&A is devoted to biblical references that indicate when the resurrection of the Old Testament saints occurs.
+There are five major resurrections described in the Bible, but this study about only four of the resurrections.
+For more information of all the resurrections visit, “Are the Old Testament saints resurrected at the rapture?”
+This article is devoted to biblical references that indicate when the resurrection of the Old Testament saints occurs.

 Old Testament Saints Are Not Included In The Rapture

 The rapture is described in 1 Thessalonians 4:14-18.
 In this passage two different groups of believers are described: those who are Christians still living upon the earth and those Christians who have died.
-In this passage this latter group is referred to as “asleep in Jesus.”
+The those Christians who had died are referred to as “asleep in Jesus.”
 The word “asleep” does not mean that they are sleeping in bed.
 The same word is used of Lazarus who had died a physical death (John 11:11-12).
 John 11:13-14 tells us that when Christ’s disciples heard Him say Lazarus was asleep, they thought Lazarus was literally sleeping; but then Jesus said he was dead.
 That is the same meaning of the Greek word used here for “asleep.”

 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord, will not precede those who have fallen asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.
 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord.
 Therefore comfort one another with these words.
 1 Thessalonians 4:14-18 (NASB)

-Old Testament Saints Are Included At The Second Coming
+Old Testament Saints Are Not Resurrected At The Second Coming

-At the Second Coming of Christ, the raptured Christians will come with Christ.
+At the Second Coming of Christ, those Christians who were raptured prior to the tribulation will come with Christ.
 In Revelation 19:9-10 we are told that it is time for the marriage supper of the Lamb.
-Figuratively speaking, this the refers to the wedding party and final union.
+Figuratively speaking, this refers to the wedding party and final union of Christ and the Church.

 Then he said to me, “Write, ‘Blessed are those who are invited to the marriage supper of the Lamb.’”
 And he said to me, “These are true words of God.”
 Then I fell at his feet to worship him.
 But he said to me, “Do not do that; I am a fellow servant of yours and your brethren who hold the testimony of Jesus; worship God.
 For the testimony of Jesus is the spirit of prophecy.”
 Revelation 19:9-10 (NASB)